YnotY2/securing_vps_basics_guide/MullVad_DNS.md

 DNSSEC=no
 DNSOverTLS=yes
 Domains=~.
 ```

+### `/etc/resolv.conf`

-- `/etc/resolv.conf`: This is used to direct DNS queries from localhost.
-So now that we have configured '/etc/systemd/resolved.conf' it should foward dns routes to custom DNS MullVad server.
+This file is used to direct DNS queries from the local system.
+When configured with `systemd-resolved`, it should be a symbolic link to `/run/systemd/resolve/stub-resolv.conf`.
+Here’s what you’ll see if you follow the symlink:

 ```
 # This is /run/systemd/resolve/stub-resolv.conf managed by man:systemd-resolved(8).